siberianbot/asteroids-rs/bugs.md

     - Renderer is only one who recreates swapchain
     - R&D: why mutex with swapchain is locked?

-- [ ] Resize of window does not changes size of viewport
+- [+] Resize of window does not changes size of viewport
+    - Surface capabilities were not updated after window resize
+    - Removed clamp between min/max extent from capabilities